-Cash and cash equivalents in the Single-Family Fund and Multi-Family Fund are principally invested in short-term United States Government Money Market Funds.
-At June 30, 2017, \$19,342,672 in the Operating Fund, \$78,981,956 in the Single-Family Fund, \$54,784,019 in the Multi-Family Fund and \$10,695,158 in the Trust was invested in short-term United States Government Money Market Funds.
-At June 30, 2016, \$99,769 in the Operating Fund, \$61,765,433 in the Single-Family Fund, \$54,494,255 in the Multi-Family Fund and \$10,695,158 in the Trust was invested in short-term United States Government Money Market Funds.
-The funds are rated AAA and invested only in U.S. Treasuries, U.S. Agencies, and repurchase agreements collateralized by U.S. Treasury and Agency securities.
+Cash and cash equivalents in the Single-Family Fund and Multi-Family Fund are principally invested in short-term United States Government money market funds.
+At June 30, 2018, \$9,444,478 in the Operating Fund, \$63,967,957 in the Single-Family Fund, \$51,065,924 in the Multi-Family Fund and \$10,695,158 in the Trust was invested in short-term United States Government money market funds.
+At June 30, 2017, \$19,342,672 in the Operating Fund, \$78,981,956 in the Single-Family Fund, \$54,784,019 in the Multi-Family Fund and \$10,695,158 in the Trust was invested in short-term United States Government money market funds.
+The funds are rated AAA and invested only in U.S. Treasuries, U.S. Agencies and repurchase agreements collateralized by U.S. Treasury and Agency securities.
 Since the funds offer a floating rate that tends to move with other market U.S. risk-free rates, there is substantially no interest rate risk associated with these short-term investments.
-Because of the quality of the underlying securities in the asset pool and the institutions involved in the management and custody, there is no material credit or custodial risk in this portfolio.
-These investments are used as temporary cash management instruments.
+Because of the quality of the underlying securities in the asset pool and the institutions involved in the management and custody, there is no material credit or custodial risk in this portfolio. investments are used as temporary cash management instruments.
 The fair value of these money market funds reflects the net asset value reported by the fund administrator which is a stable \$1 per unit.
 The underlying investments which are short-term cash equivalent typed investments are generally carried at amortized cost which approximates fair value.
 There are no withdrawal limitations for the money market mutual funds.

+Investments

-Investments The first objective of Rhode Island Housing in implementing its investment program is preservation of capital.
+The first objective of the Corporation in implementing its investment program is preservation of capital.
 All investments are to be made in a manner to minimize any risk which would jeopardize the safety of the principal invested.
 The second objective is to maintain sufficient liquidity in a manner that matches cash flow requirements.
 The third objective is to maximize yield after first satisfying the first two objectives.
 Other major considerations include diversification of risk and maintenance of credit ratings.